bodo-ai/PyDough/documentation/dsl.md

 PyDough supports identifying a specific record from a sub-collection that is optimal with regards to some metric, per-record of the current collection.
 This is done by using `BEST` instead of directly accessing the sub-collection.
 The first argument to `BEST` is the sub-collection to be accessed, and the second is a `by` argument used to find the optimal record of the sub-collection.
 The rules for the `by` argument are the same as `PREV`, `NEXT`, `TOP_K`, etc.: it must be either a single collation term, or an iterable of 1+ collation terms.

+The sub-collection that the best record is being found for can be a direct sub-collection of the current collection, or can go further with other operations/sub-collection accesses (e.g. `a.b.BEST(x.y.z, ...)` finds the optimal value of `x.y.z` for each record of `a.b`).

 A call to `BEST` can either be done with `.` syntax, to step from a parent collection to a child collection, or can be a freestanding accessor used inside of a collection operator.
 For example, both `Parent.BEST(child, by=...)` and `Parent(x=BEST(child, by=...).y)` are allowed.

 The original ancestry of the sub-collection is intact, so any down-streaming is preserved.